On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary

 Our first result is about the impossibility of collapses in the half-plane and in the unit disk when the intensities are all of the same sign.

 \begin{theorem} Let $\Omega = \HH$ or $\Omega = \DD$ and let $a_i >0$ for every $i \in \{1,\ldots,N\}$.
-Then for every family of pairwise distinct initial positions $x_i^0$, the point-vortex dynamics \eqref{PVD} has a global solution.\end{theorem} The main novelty in Theorem~\ref{theo:no_coll_H_D} is the impossibility of collapse with the boundary of the domain $\Omega = \HH$ or $\Omega = \DD$.
+Then for every family of pairwise distinct initial positions $x_i^0$, the point-vortex dynamics \eqref{PVD} has a global solution.\end{theorem} The main novelty in Theorem~\ref{theo:no_coll_H_D} is the impossibility of collapsing with the boundary of the domain $\Omega = \HH$ or $\Omega = \DD$.

-The second result exhibits, among the point-vortices collapsing with the boundary, one point-vortex that has no limits.
-This result is weaker in its conclusions, but stands for any smooth bounded domain. \begin{theorem} Let $\Omega$ a bounded domain with $C^3$ boundary.
+The second result exhibits, among the point vortices collapsing with the boundary, one point vortex that has no limits.
+This result is weaker in its conclusions but stands for any smooth bounded domain. \begin{theorem} Let $\Omega$ be a bounded domain with $\cC^3$ boundary.
 Let $a_i >0$ for every $i \in \{1,\ldots,N\}$ and $(x_i^0)_{1 \le i \le N}$ be a family of pairwise distinct points in $\Omega$.
 Let $x_i$, $i \in \{1,\ldots,N\}$, solve the point-vortex system \eqref{PVD}.
 If there exists an index $i \in \{1,\ldots,N\}$ such that

 then there exists a connected component $\Gamma \subset \partial\Omega$ and an index $j \in \{1,\ldots,N\}$ such that every $y \in \Gamma$ is an adherence point of $t \mapsto x_j(t)$ as $t \to T$, namely that